 Our five priorities identify areas of work where the Children's Trust will coordinate partnership working and integrated commissioning.
-We will also work to promote the health and wellbeing of children and young people by contributing to initiatives that focus on health and wellbeing across all age groups.
+We will also work to promote the health and wellbeing of children and young people in other areas.
+This includes work initiatives that focus on health and wellbeing across all age groups.

-The Integrated Commissioning Hub will champion issues for children and young people through public health life course areas.
-The NSCB will take a lead in ensuring that vulnerable children are identified and protected.
+The Integrated Commissioning Hub will take a lead role in championing issues for children and young people through public health life course areas.
+The NSCB will take a lead role in ensuring that vulnerable children are identified and protected.